 Moat Mountain Smoke House and Brewing Co.

 About a 20-minute drive from Great Glen Trails Outdoor Center is Moat Mountain Brewing Company, where you can get a pint of East Intervale IPA or Czech Pilsner and order a burger, nachos, or wrap.
 Because you still deserve to eat well, even if your adventure was all downhill.

 Related: Don’t think that going downhill is a perfect breeze.
 My calves ached for two days after this trip.
 And I mean hobble-every-time-I-stood-up kind of ache.

 Tours run daily throughout the winter, starting at 9 a.m.
 Tickets sold mostly on first come, first served basis, but you can book in advance for some 9 a.m. and 10:30 a.m. tours.
 Cost is $55 for adults and $30 for youth ages 5-12 years.

 There’s a 2-for-1 deal on Mondays and Fridays.

 You can start your snowshoe from 4,200 feet, where the SnowCoach turns around, or get dropped off further down.
 If you don’t have your own snowshoes: Info on snowshoe rentals

-Also cool: During peak season, there are Sunrise Snowcoach Tours, so keep that in mind for next winter.
+Also cool: During peak season, there are Sunrise Snowcoach Tours, which costs $99 for adults and $59 for youth.